chouchouiio/CHOUCHOU.github.io/_pages/about.md

 My research focuses on **computer vision, multimodal perception, robotic scene understanding, semantic segmentation, visual/LiDAR place recognition, topology-aware deep learning, large language models, and AI agents**.

-I enjoy playing the guitar and soccer; my favorite musician is Yuki Matsui 🎸 and my favorite soccer player is Dybala ⚽.
+I enjoy playing the guitar, piano and soccer, listening Kpop, classical or cantonese music.
+My favorite musician is Yuki Matsui 🎸 and my favorite soccer player is Dybala ⚽.
 I look forward to discussing music and sports with you.
+By the way, Yunshi Xiong is an outstanding embedded and computer vision algorithm engineer who gave me a lot of help 🌸.

 Research Interests
 ======